-- Biodiversity Assessment - Freshwater Assessment
+- Biodiversity Assessment

+- Freshwater Assessment

+- Hydrological and Environmental Water Requirements

 The impacts of the proposed activity on the various components of the receiving environment will be evaluated in terms of duration (time scale), extent (spatial scale), magnitude and significance as outlined in Table 1.
 These impacts could either be positive or negative.
+This includes an assessment of the alternatives, including the option of not proceeding with the proposed development (see Section 4).